p2panda/aquadoggo/README.md

 ```
 </details>

-A collection query for "events" which includes ordering and filtering as well as selecting some meta fields.
+Fetch all "events" with ordering and filtering as well as selecting some meta fields.
 Here only events between the specified dates and with a title containing the string 'funtastic' will be returned, they will be arranged in ascending chronological order:

 ```graphql
 {
   events: all_events_0020aaabb3edecb2e8b491b0c0cb6d7d175e4db0e9da6003b93de354feb9c52891d0(